Skip to main content

 Extent

-The Filipino American Community Archives includes materials dated from 1921 to 2015, as well as undated materials, some of which could be from before 1921.
+The Filipino American Community Archives includes materials dated from 1921 to 2019, as well as undated materials, some of which could be from before 1921.
 The bulk of the materials date from 1930-1993.
 The collection consists of personal and published materials, including photographs, audiovisual materials, documents, newspaper clippings, digital photographs, ephemera, research notes, and publications.
 The collection is primarily an assortment of family photographs from first-generation immigrant families from the Philippines.
-Family records include the Brazal, Cacas, Fuñe-Palangdao, Panaganiban-Chapman, Quidangen-Sarmiento, and Toribio families among several others.
+Family records include the Brazal, Cacas, Fuñe-Palangdao, Panaganiban-Chapman, Quidangen-Sarmiento, and Gaudiel-Toribio families among several others.
+In addition, there are documents and photographs related to various Filipino American organizations from around the Washington, D.C. area.

 Administrative History